blhack/ttgoWatch/README.md

 ## Step counter
 The step counter doesn't *seem* to be working for me, but I haven't tested it much.
 A lot of this is taken from Lewis He's sketch linked above, and I might just be missing something.

+## Smart Lights
+This will now control both hue lights and WIZ lights.
+For wiz lights, it will set ALL lights to the same colors/brightness at once.
+If you want to see how to control individual lights, check the porchlight.ino file, and look at how it is being called inside of "redAlert.ino".
+You must be connected to WiFi, and then you can send the UDP messages to change the lights.

+Hue lights aren't nearly as hacker friendly.
+See the "secrets.h" file for an example of how to get a username for your hue bridge, then specify it in that file.
+See the file "hueLights.ino" for an example of how I am controlling the lights.
+The colors are controlled as an XY coordinate.
+I used the hue app on my phone along with the API explorer specified in that file to get XY values to set the colors that I want.

+One thing about the hue lights that you'll notice.
+I'm basically spamming the HTTP requests in rapid succession until they succeed.
+Not sure why this is necessary.
+Yes this is hacky.